 Connection between the existing and new involved the formation of openings in the stonework and provision of natural lighting to the historical stone stairway.

 The extension features an irregular and complex geometrical 'folded' form that overhangs a glazed rear façade that engages views to the garden and shore beyond.
-The structural design was achieved ultimately by adopting a multi-material approach.
-This allowed intricate detailing within the roof to be achieved with steel framing while minimising its overall depth, and to allow a largely open interior the masonry boundary walls provided overall stability.
+The structural design was ultimately achieved by adopting a multi-material approach.
+This allowed intricate detailing within the roof to be achieved with steel framing, while minimising its overall depth, and the masonry boundary walls provided overall stability to allow a largely open interior.

 Architects Journal Small Projects Award 2012 - Shortlisted